artifacthub/hub/docs/repositories.md

 Publishers can be verified through the [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml) repository metadata file.
 In the repositories tab in the Artifact Hub control panel, the repository identifier is exposed on each repository's card (ID).
 To proceed with the verification, an `artifacthub-repo.yml` metadata file must be added to the repository including that **ID** in the `repositoryID` field.
 The next time the repository is processed, the verification will be checked and the flag will be enabled if it succeeds.

+*This feature is not yet available for OCI based repositories.*

 *Please note that the **artifacthub-repo.yml** metadata file must be located at the repository URL's path.
 In Helm repositories, for example, this means it must be located at the same level of the chart repository **index.yaml** file, and it must be served from the chart repository HTTP server as well.*

 ## Ownership claim